Pharmacy Residency | About Our Program

 - Personal interview required

-- Fringe Benefits and allowances: health benefits (including medical, dental, and vision), 2 weeks paid vacation, 6 paid holidays, 5 sick days, travel expenses to both ASHP Midyear Clinical Meeting and Eastern States Residency Conference
+- Fringe Benefits and allowances: health benefits (including medical, dental, and vision), 2 weeks paid vacation, 6 paid holidays, 5 sick days, travel expenses to ASHP Midyear Clinical Meeting, Eastern States Conference, and NJSHP Annual Meeting.

 Purpose and Outcomes:

 The purpose of the Pharmacy Residency Program is to educate and train the clinical pharmacist for the provision of comprehensive pharmaceutical care.
 Upon completion of this program, the resident will be prepared to enter a clinical practice position or to pursue second year post-graduate training in a specialty residency.
 They will have demonstrated competency as evidenced by their ability to: